 Over time, net position can serve as a useful indicator of a government's financial position.
-At June 30, 2019, the District's assets and deferred outflows of resources exceeded liabilities and deferred inflows of resources by \$9,422,354.
+At June 30, 2020, the District's assets and deferred outflows of resources exceeded liabilities and deferred inflows of resources by \$13,650,517.

-Current and other assets increased approximately 39% primarily due to an increase in cash and cash equivalents in the general fund as a result of current fiscal year operations and an increase in property taxes receivable.
+Current and other assets increased approximately 8% primarily due to an increase in cash and cash equivalents as a result of current fiscal year operations.